Empty Beach, St Ives, 61 x 122 cm, c.2004, Oil on board

 ‘I am a painter and I paint every day.’

-Romi was too young to be a member of The St Ives Group, though John Wells, Bryan Wynter and Terry Frost were visitors to the house where she and her husband, Michael Tunstall-Behrens, lived.
+Romi was too young to be a member of The St Ives School, though Patrick Heron, Paul Feiler, Bryan Wynter, John Wells and Terry Frost were visitors to the house where she and her husband, Michael Tunstall-Behrens, lived.
 She had a passion for Cornish faces and sites, from the bloke sitting in a pub nursing a pint to the standing stones at Treen, near Land’s End.
 In particular, she recorded Cornish cottages, houses, pubs, churches and landscapes, including sunrises over The Lizard Peninsular, sunsets over Land’s End and anything in between.
 Furthermore, she kept every object, pot, vase, teapot you can think of to use in a still life, and happily recorded in paint every bunch of flowers she was given.

 Brunswick Gallery, Judd Street, London, 1978